darius-kia/Lunar-Lander/README.md

 # Lunar-Lander
-Deep-Q Learning Network for Lunar Lander environment from OpenAI Gym.
+Deep-Q Learning Network trained on the Lunar Lander environment from OpenAI Gym.